Minimum Cow Protection Standards ISKCON LAW 507

 It is also significant that Vasudeva inquired about the welfare of Nanda Maharaja’s animals.
 The animals, and especially the cows, were protected exactly in the manner of one’s children.
 Vasudeva was a ksatriya, and Nanda Maharaja was a vaisya.
 It is the duty of the ksatriya to give protection to the citizens of mankind, and it is the duty of the vaisya to give protection to the cows.
 The cows are as important as the citizens.
 Just as the human citizens should be given all kinds of protection, so the cows also should be given full protection. -Krsna Book, Volume 1, Chapter 5

-BRAHMINICAL CULTURE CANNOT BE MAINTAINED WITHOUT COW PROTECTION
+BRAHMINICAL CULTURE CAN NOT BE MAINTAINED WITHOUT COW PROTECTION

 “Without protection of cows, brahminical culture cannot be maintained; and without brahminical culture, the aim of life cannot be fulfilled. -Srimad-Bhagavatam Canto 8: Chapter 24, Text 5 Purport

-The purpose of these standards is to institute a world-wide cow protection minimum standard within ISKCON.
+The purpose of these standards is to institute a worldwide cow protection minimum standard within ISKCON.
 The standards represent a cooperative spirit between the devotees involved, often of diverse views, to come to a general agreement in a joint effort to help prevent any mistreatment of ISKCON cows and help develop cow protection programs that exemplify Srila Prabhupada’s vision of cow protection.
 ISKCON has made significant efforts to protect cows but still mistakes have been made on ISKCON farms in the past which have created present problems that will take time and effort to correct.

 The Standards enacted below will assure that the current problems are rectified in the near future and similar difficulties will not arise again.